Teaching is one of my greatest passions and it would be a pleasure to share my experience and knowledge with you.

 With over 30 years of on court teaching experience and more than five decades of playing, I have developed a unique perspective on this game that I would love to share with you.

-From the beginner who is just learning, to the elite competitive player, I can bring the game of tennis into your life or take you to the next level in your competitive agenda.
+From the beginner who is just learning, to the elite competitive player, I can bring the game of tennis into your life or take you to the next level in your competitive agenda as I have for so many others.

 Depending on the type of workout you need, all my lesson plans are designed to cover several aspects of the game from beginning instruction to more advanced competitive techniques.